UniMath/agda-unimath/src/metric-spaces/invertible-isometries-premetric-spaces.lagda.md

     equiv-isometry-equiv-eq-Premetric-Space A B
 ```

-### Isometric equivalence of maps between premetric spaces is torsorial
+### The existence of invertible isometries between premetric spaces is torsorial

 ```agda
 module _